blab/ncov-19B/narratives/ncov-19B_resurgence.md

 Regardless, by June 2020, less than 10% of circulating virus were from clades 19A & 19B.
 By mid-September, frequency was no more than 1%.

 However, transmission did continue at low levels.
 Recently, we have observed a slight increase in the frequency of 19B.
-In December and January, we estimated 3% of all viruses to be 19B.
+In December 2020 and January 2021, we estimated 3% of all viruses to be 19B.

-This resurgence of a viral clade that had largely died out, especially during the worst phase of the pandemic, is surprising.
+This resurgence of a viral clade that had largely died out, particularly when multiple new variants of concern from the 20 clades are displacing other variants in many countries, is surprising.

 To explore this phenomenon, we built a phylogeny enriched for recent 19A & 19B viruses.
 In this report, we use that phylogeny to explore the genetic composition of currently circulating 19B virus.